saferpay/sndbx/texts/trx_interface.md

 ## <a name="trx-post"></a> Using your own HTML-Form

-Saferpay also offers the possibility to use a custom HTML-for form merchants with the required PCI certification.
+Saferpay also offers the possibility to use a custom HTML-form for merchants with the required PCI certification.
 The basic transaction-flow stays the same.

 <div class="danger">
   <p><strong>Warning:</strong> As mentioned before: <strong>DO NOT PROCEED</strong>, if you do not have the necessary PCI certification (SAQ-A EP) in order to use your own form! <strong>SIX Payment Services will not take any kind of responsibility in case of a noncompliance!</strong></p>